OWASP/owasp-summit-2017/Outcomes/Owasp-Top-10-2017/Owasp-Top-10-2017.md

 - Ensure that products and services are OWASP aligned, e.g., name OWASP projects and remove commercial offerings
 - This is an "app" problem, helps dev and ops to work together, and should encourage.
 Nothing about ops in it, first devops issue.
 Might add more to existing text to make it more aligned with the devops movement

-### Still in the air:
+### Still in the air
-- Dave suggests we release an intermediate RC2 this month, RC3 later in the year and document that process and dates
+- Dave Wichers suggests we release an intermediate RC2 this month, RC3 later in the year and document that process and dates
-- AJV notes he is moving countries and may not achieve this in June.
-AJV wants to do weekly releases or just track master on Github.
+- I am moving country and may not achieve this in June; however, I want to do weekly releases or just track master on Github.
-- I will make a decision on this depending on how much I have on my plate.
-I have to be realistic here as much as I want the issues documented in Github taken care of
+- I will make a decision on this depending on how busy I am.
+I have to be realistic as much as I want the issues documented in Github taken care of.

-Torsten suggested we use a Top 10 for Developers ().
+Torsten suggested we use a Top 10 for Developers.
 I will follow up with him to find this and also to think about OWASP Top 10 for Defenders to complement OWASP Proactive Controls / OWASP Top 10 Risks.
 This is not decided or an agreed outcome.

 ### Review of the OWASP Top 10 RC1